 The Internet is filled with photos and videos of burgers which seem to never go bad.
-Photos of McDonald’s burgers (also known as immortal burgers), in particular, not showing any signs of mould after being left out in the open for a while have been extremely popular.
+Tweets of McDonald’s burgers (also known as ‘immortal burgers’), in particular, not showing any signs of mould after being left out in the open for a while have been extremely popular.

 — Sally Davies (@SalDaviesPhoto) June 13, 2014

 If you haven’t heard or seen any of this, then my friend, you’ve been living under a rock.
 Don’t worry about it though because we’ve got your back.
 We’ve decided to test this theory — three burgers from three different fast food chains were filmed for seven days to see whether any of them would get mouldy, and if so, which one would get mouldy first and the most.
 To find out more click on the video below: